Religion in Bosnia and Herzegovina: Baháʼí Faith

 Since the Bosnian War in 1990s and the breakup of Yugoslavia, the Baháʼís had not elected a National Spiritual Assembly, but do have a small population in a few regions in the country.
 Separate committees in Austria were established for the region of the former Yugoslavia.
 During 2000 and 2001, the Bahá'í-inspired Landegg Academy Bahá'í School of Switzerland sent faculty and students to the region including Bosnia offering training in principles of peace seminars to thousands of students and parents, and hundreds of teachers, school administrators and staff in Sarajevo, Banja Luka, and Travnik.
 Activities increased with a burgeoning community of Baháʼís.
 In 2001, Baháʼí youth gathered for a dance workshop (see Oscar DeGruy) in Zenica The program from Landegg was formalized to the name Education for Peace Program and the Bosnian-Herzegovina government affirmed the program in 2002 intending to roll it out across the national school system.
 By 2003 Baháʼís had organized Bosnia and Herzegovina into 17 subregions, and four of these contained at least one Baháʼí and a few Ruhi Institute study circles were operating.
 Across 2004-5 ambassadors including from Bosnia and Herzegovina were received on official visits to the Bahá'í World Center in Haifa, Israel.
 The same year Bosnians participated in a Bahá'í summer school held in Croatia-Slovenia.

-A presence of Bahá'ís was noted before 2010, though the Association of Religion Data Archives did not register a community of adherents by then, or 2015.
+A presence of Bahá'ís was noted before 2010.
 Bahá'ís did note devotional meetings of the religion held in Sarajevo and Bihać, Bosnia.
 An online magazine did a short profile in 2018.
 The small community of Baha'is of Bosnia and Herzegovina has continued to have a presence in events beyond the confines of the country.
 In November 2004 membership of Baha'i inspired General Assembly of the International Environment Forum lists one member.
 In February 2008 the government of Bosnia and Herzegovina aligned themselves with the declaration of the President of Slovenia on behalf of the European Union on the deteriorating situation of the Baháʼís in Iran.
-See Persecution of Baháʼís.

 Hinduism

-Hinduism is a minority faith in Bosnia-Herzegovina, represented mainly by the ISKCON movement.
+Hinduism is a minority faith in Bosnia and Herzegovina, represented mainly by the ISKCON movement.
 In the former Yugoslavia, the ISKCON movement has been present since the 1970s and has existed in Bosnia and Herzegovina since 1988.
 It was officially registered as a religious community in 2005.
 There is an organized community in Sarajevo and there are also members in other cities.
 ISKCON has about 300-500 members in the country.
+According to Halida Ðonlagić, ISKCON is the only Hindu tradition registered as a 'religious community' in Bosnia and Herzegovina.